pydata/sparse/docs/user_manual/operations/elemwise.rst

    np.log(x)

-Notice that you can apply any unary or binary :obj:`numpy.ufunc` to :obj:`COO` arrays, :obj:`scipy.sparse.spmatrix` objects and scalars and it will work so long as the result is not dense.
+Notice that you can apply any unary or binary :obj:`numpy.ufunc` to :obj:`COO` arrays, and :obj:`numpy.ndarray` objects and scalars and it will work so long as the result is not dense.
+When applying to :obj:`numpy.ndarray` objects, we check that operating on the array with zero would always produce a zero.

 :obj:`COO.elemwise`
 -------------------
-This function allows you to apply any arbitrary unary or binary function where the first object is :obj:`COO`, and the second is a scalar, :obj:`COO`, or a :obj:`scipy.sparse.spmatrix`.
+This function allows you to apply any arbitrary unary or binary function where the first object is :obj:`COO`, and the second is a scalar, :obj:`COO`, or a :obj:`numpy.ndarray`.
 For example, the following will add two :obj:`COO` objects:

 .. code-block:: python